New York, October 21, 2020 -- Moody's Investors Service, ("Moody's") has

 to the account by the ceding insurer unless the premium deposit event

 is triggered.
-The premium deposit event will be triggered if the
+The premium deposit event will be triggered (1) with

-premium only for the notes that exceeded the ceding insurer's rating.
+next paragraph) only for the notes that exceeded the ceding insurer's

-If the ceding insurer's rating falls below Baa2, it is obligated
+rating.
+If the ceding insurer's rating falls below Baa2,

 The required PDA amount for each class of notes and each month is equal

-multiplied by (a) the applicable funded percentage, (b) the coverage
+multiplied by (b) the applicable funded percentage, (c) the coverage

 level amount for the coverage level corresponding to such class of notes